DuendeInexistente/Cirque/ShortStories/stars.md

  "Hey, what's the deal with you?"
 He asked cautiously.

  "This unit acted as per Equestrian law."
 It answered, some idle systems indecisive about whether ```FRIENDLY_ACQUAINTANCE``` had been achieved.
-"Do you know the location of the Citizen Lettuce Leaf?"
+"Are you aware of the location of the Citizen Lettuce Leaf?"

  "Lettuce Leaf?
 What kind of name--" The triton paused.
 "Hey, are you one of those things he talked about?"